camaraproject/DeviceAuthenticity/README.md

 # DeviceAuthenticity

-The **DeviceAuthenticity API** enables applications to verify the authenticity and fraud status of mobile devices using their International Mobile Equipment Identity (IMEI).
+The **DeviceAuthenticity API** enables applications to verify the authenticity and fraud status of mobile devices using their device identifier, e.g. the International Mobile Equipment Identity (IMEI).
 It helps identify whether a device is reported as **lost, stolen, blacklisted, blocked, involved in fraud, non-payment, or subject to regulatory action in operator or global equipment databases**.

 This API enhances trust and security in device trade-ins, insurance verification, and consumer marketplaces.